Kray-G/kcs/CONTRIBUTING.md

 ## 1. Put a Star

 If you have an account of GitHub, I want you to put a star.
-It would be a strong incentive for me to increase the count of star.
+Increasing the count of stars would give me a motivation to make the product better.

 ## 2. Use This Product